 - A doctor's evaluation

-The diagnosis of ADHD is based on the number, frequency, and severity of symptoms.
-Symptoms must be present in at least two separate environments (typically, home and school).
-Occurrence of symptoms just at home or just at school and nowhere else does not qualify as ADHD because such symptoms may be caused by the specific situation.
-Symptoms must also be more pronounced than would be expected for the child’s developmental level and must be present for 6 months or more.
+The diagnosis of ADHD is based on the number, frequency, and severity of signs.
+Children must have 6 or more signs of inattention or of hyperactivity and impulsivity (or 6 from each group to diagnose the combined type of ADHD; see Signs of ADHD).
+Signs must be present in at least two separate environments (typically, home and school).
+Occurrence of signs just at home or just at school and nowhere else does not qualify as ADHD because such signs may be caused by the specific situation.
+Signs must also be more pronounced than would be expected for the child’s developmental level and must be present for 6 months or more.
 Often, diagnosis is difficult because it depends on the judgment of the observer.
 Also, children who are primarily inattentive may escape notice until their academic performance becomes adversely affected.